 Can you work out how many cubes were used to make this open box?
 What size of open box could you make if you had 112 cubes?

 A magician took a suit of thirteen cards and held them in his hand face down.
 Every card he revealed had the same value as the one he had just finished spelling.
 How did this work?

 A dog is looking for a good place to bury his bone.
 Can you work out where he started and ended in each case?
 What possible routes could he have taken?

 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?

 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?

 Cut four triangles from a square as shown in the picture.
 How many different shapes can you make by fitting the four triangles back together?

 How many different triangles can you make on a circular pegboard that has nine pegs?

 Imagine a wheel with different markings painted on it at regular intervals.
 Can you predict the colour of the 18th mark?
 The 100th mark?

-if you start this rhythm?
+Can you predict when you'll be clapping and when you'll be clicking if you start this rhythm?
 How about when a friend begins a new rhythm at the same time?